Home

 Want to rent an apartment?
 Without good scores, your apartment application may be turned down by the landlord.
 Your scores also may determine how big a deposit you will have to pay for telephone, electricity or natural gas service.

 Lenders look at your scores all the time.
 They look at your scores when deciding, for example, whether to change your interest rate or credit limit on a credit card, or whether to send you an offer through the mail.
-Having good credit scores makes your financial dealings a lot easier and can save you money in lower interest rates.
-That’s why they are a vital part of your financial health.

 You may have more than one FICO Score.